Avoid Drowsy Driving Accidents

 The medical site, WebMD, offers some tips on how to avoid drowsy driving.
 They include resting well the night before, planning stops for longer trips or pulling over to drink a caffeinated beverage or take a short nap.
 When others are along for the drive, having someone keep an eye on the driver to look for signs of fatigue is a good idea.

 Injuries in a motor vehicle accident can be severe or even result in the death of a loved one.
-They may range from broken bones to more devastating injuries such as spinal cord injury, head and brain injuries or abdominal trauma.
+They may range from broken bones to more devastating injuries such as spinal cord injury, head, and brain injuries or abdominal trauma.
 When your accident was due to another driver’s negligent actions, an experienced injury attorney can help by going over your case and explaining your options.
 If the insurance companies involved cannot provide adequate compensation, your attorney can help by preparing a strong case to demand fair compensation.

 Experienced Car Accident Lawyer in East Sacramento

 I’m Ed Smith, an East Sacramento car accident lawyer.
 Car accidents are unexpected and can leave you or loved ones with serious injuries and mounting bills.
 If you or a family member has been injured through negligence, I am here to offer free, friendly advice.
 Just call me at (916) 921-6400.
 Long-distance callers can call toll-free at (800) 404-5400.
-Another option is to access the contact form at my website, AutoAccident.com.
+Another option is to access the contact form on my website, AutoAccident.com.

 Photo Attribution: https://pixabay.com/en/car-accident-clash-rome-highway-2165210/